 Section Chainage Details Typical Cross Section Original Loading Area 808 - 865 This portion of the structure is 9.2m wide and each bent consists of five vertical piles, with diagonal bracing.
 The style of construction of the superstructure is consistent which that of the approach trestle section, however no handrails are present.
 Additionally fender piles and steel I-beam walers are present on both sides, which would have accommodated the berthing of oil exploration vessels.
 Bollards are present at deck level.
-9150 60m Extension 865 - 935 Constructed in the late 1970s or early 1980s.
+60m Extension 865 - 935 Constructed in 1982.
 Similar form of construction to the section between CH 808 - 846, except that there is no diagonal bracing between the piles.
 This area has been declared derelict and has been fenced off by Gippsland Ports.
-9150